I’m Lauren, founder of

 These experiences shaped the foundation of Every Body Therapy.
 I built this practice to reflect the full range of what I had come to value as a clinician: depth, nuance, relational honesty, and care that does not separate emotional suffering from identity, trauma, or the systems people live within.

 My work is now largely trauma-specialized, while also drawing from my extensive experience with anxiety, depression, eating disorders, identity-related stress, and relationship struggles.
-My therapeutic style is warm, engaged, and direct.
+My therapeutic style is engaged and direct.
 I do not take a detached or passive stance.
-I work actively with clients to name patterns clearly, challenge what is no longer serving them, and create meaningful change.
-Clients often come to me when they want a therapist who can be honest, incisive, and relationally present, not just supportive, but genuinely effective.
+I work actively with clients to name patterns clearly, challenge what is no longer serving them, and create meaningful, effective change.
+Clients often come to me when they want a therapist who will be honest, highly perceptive, incisive, relationally present, and challenging in our work.

 People often feel safe with me quickly, not because I am passive or endlessly affirming, but because I am attuned, grounded, and skilled at recognizing what is happening beneath the surface.
 I know how to be direct without shaming, honest without being harsh, and relational without losing depth.
 My work is about helping people tell the truth, understand their patterns, and make real change.